Researcher Project for Technological Convergence Related to Enabling Technologies

 Preliminary administrative review

-Once the grant applications have been received, the Research Council will conduct a preliminary administrative review to ensure that they satisfy all the stipulated formal requirements.
+Once we have received the grant applications, the Research Council will conduct a preliminary administrative review to ensure that they satisfy all the stipulated formal requirements.
 Applications that do not meet the formal requirements will be rejected.

 Prioritising applications for grants